 Creating two google sign-in for each user type using django-allauth Part 1

-In this article, I will describe how to create an authentication system using Django-allauth that integrates multiple user types, multiple login screens, and authentication with Google login.
+In this article, I will describe how to create an authentication system using Allauth that integrates multiple user types, multiple login screens, and authentication with Google login.
 Although there are still some issues to be solved, I believe I have succeeded in creating a working solution.

 This article is quite lengthy!
 Here is the sequence of steps involved in this process: